MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/slider.md

 ms.date: 03/16/2018
 ---

-# Using Slider
+# Xamarin.Forms Slider

 _Use a Slider for selecting from a range of continuous values._

 The Xamarin.Forms [`Slider`](https://developer.xamarin.com/api/type/Xamarin.Forms.Slider/) is a horizontal bar that can be manipulated by the user to select a `double` value from a continuous range.

 The `Slider` defines three properties of type `double`: